ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/04-ua/assignment.md

 ---
 We know that errors appear to be localized to a specific region.
 But maybe there is more to the story?

-# Is this affecting every browser type?
+# Is this affecting every type of browser?

 Let's parse that User Agent string to look for correlation.
 While nearly impossible to parse with a simple grok expression, we can easily parse it using the Elastic [User agent](https://www.elastic.co/docs/reference/enrich-processor/user-agent-processor) processor.